 You may want to compare your understanding of systems with Maslow’s hierarchy of needs.
 Your systems will adapt as you progress in life.

 Five Steps to Better Systems

-With the five premises for how to approach systems in mind, here are five steps of how to create effective systems for your life goals.
+With the five premises for approaching systems in mind, here are five steps outlining how to create effective systems for your life goals.
 These steps are iterative because any resilient system will go through a continuous feedback loop to adjust and optimize,

 1. Take Stock of What You Are Doing Now

 Take inventory of your activities throughout each day.
 Every bold action has to start with recognizing and appraising the status quo.
 And no activity in your life is not part of a system.

 To keep things simple in the beginning, you may want to focus on business activities first.
 Eventually, however, all actions contribute to how you feel.

 So, taking the www.switched-on.info website as an example, there are the following activities: writing of blog posts (which in itself includes various steps), maintenance of the technical infrastructure, building links, writing a newsletter, writing an e-book, answering incoming contact forms, building link partnerships, engaging in social media, to name but a few.

 2. Create and Document a Process

 Next, look at the process for each of your activities.
 What are the detailed steps you need to take, for example, to publish a new blog post?